csc301-2023-fall/project-34-qeynet-inc-t/README.md

   **_TBA_**

  ## Coding Standards and Guidelines
-Python Version: 3.12

-Coding Standards:
+We currently have the following standards on code style:

-* Line Length: Length of line should not exceed 100 characters
+* Max line Length: 100 characters
 * Strings: Use single quotes for strings by default
 * Docstring Format: reST (same as Panoptes)
-* Autoformatters: none prescribed (use your own if you want, as long as it’s compatible with other code style items)
-  * For Black-Formatter: use with --skip-string-normalization and -l 100
+* Lint with Flake8; no specific autoformatters prescribed
-* Follow the PEP 8 Style Guide if not specified
+* Follow the PEP 8 Style Guide on other matters

  ## Licenses

 We will apply the **MIT license** to our codebase.
 It’s because we're allowed to share the code under an open-source license and the MIT license is such a simple and popular open-source license that meets all our needs.

 With the MIT license in our codebase, it grants any person the right to use, modify, and distribute our codebase as long as they include the same copyright notice in their copies.